Skip to content

 Option 1: Download from the website

-Go to the ChatLab website to download the installer for your operating system, then run it.
-You can also download from GitHub Releases.
+Go to the ChatLab website or GitHub Releases to download the installer for your operating system, then run it.

 Option 2: CLI